NestorGorrotxategi/digitalelectronics2/lab-project1/test/README.md

 ### Breadboard

 It is a construction base used to create electronic circuits.
 In our project, we have used the breadboard to provide different modules with VCC from Arduino Uno and also offer GND.

+### IMPLEMENTATION

+We have thought about a simple and funny implementation for our project.
+With the given modules, we have created a program able to control direction and acceleration of a vehicle.
+Furthermore, we have added some extra features, such as a buzzer and a rear camera.

+First, we read the values of both Joystick and Encoder.
+If Joystick's push button is pressed, a buzzer activates and it is displayed on the LCD screen.
+Instead, if Encoder's push button is pressed, the rear camera activates and it is also displayed on screen.

+The Joystick is used to set a direction to the vehicle.
+Turning the Joystick, the direction in which the vehicle will move is displayed on screen.

+The encoder is used to decide if the vehicle is accelerating or deccelerating.
+If the encoder is turned clockwise, the vehicle will accelerate.
+Opposite, if the encoder is turned counter clockwise, the vehicle will slow down.

 ## SOFTWARE DESCRIPTION